isabella232/laserfiche-sharepoint-integration/jekyll_files/docs/admin-documentation/configure-app-in-laserfiche.md

 1. One way or another, an app with that client ID should now exist.
 Open the app and switch from the general tab to the authentication tab.
 <a href="./assets/images/redirectUri.png"><img src="./assets/images/redirectUri.png"></a>
 1. Add the URL of your SharePoint Page with the Laserfiche web part as a new redirect URI.
-1. You should now be able to Sign In.
+1. You should now be able to sign in.